 My own meditations this week focused on the gardener's suggestion of digging around the fig tree and putting manure on it.
 I thought about composting, and about humus - that living, breathing, potent source of energy I scoop up in my hands after leaves and grasses and insects decay upon the ground.
 Humus is the Latin word for earth.
 Humanity comes from earth (dust thou art and to dust thou shalt return).
 Humility is being close to the earth - earthiness, honesty.

 In Judeo/Christian thought the fig tree symbolizes religious knowledge.
 Here's what we know - religious and non-religious alike - we know we have to take care of each other and repair and tend our planet home.
-We knew before the warnings of present day scientists.
+We've known the danger for several decades.
 We have very little time.

 Repentance, acknowledging the problem and preparing a reparation must be our way of life (meditation one) if we are to survive.
 The habit of humility, coming close to the ground, living in truth instead of illusion (meditation two) must also be our way of living.
 The urgency (meditation three) is obvious.
 The Last Word offers a parable about the freedom of repentance and humility.